prasanth59/Genre-Identification-on-Gutenberg-corpus/README.md

 on simple bag of words representation.

 ## Technology
-Language   :Python
+Language   : Python

-Libraries  :Spacy, Pandas, and Sklearn
+Libraries  : Spacy, Pandas, and Sklearn